toto04/next-openapi-gen/README.md

 # next-openapi-gen

-Automatically generate OpenAPI 3.0 documentation from Next.js projects, with support for both TypeScript types and Zod schemas.
+Automatically generate OpenAPI 3.0 documentation from Next.js projects, with support for TypeScript types and Zod schemas.

 ## Features